Estonian voice-over agency

 Estonian voice-over production made simple

-Check out our FAQs for more information and costs.
-To check the availability of our Estonian voice-artists and to confirm costs, please contact us today using the quick Quote form opposite.
-Or you can email email@example.com or call on +44(0)118 958 4934.
+To check the availability of our Estonian voice-artists and to confirm costs, please contact us using the Quick Quote form below, and we’ll respond within the hour.
+Or you can email email@example.com or call us on +44(0)118 958 4934.

 A short history of the Estonian language

 There are two Estonian dialects – North Estonian and South Estonian – which derive from two separate waves of Estonian people migrating into the region, who spoke different Finnic vernaculars.
 Both evolved and continue to be used, but modern standard Estonian is based on the North Estonian dialect.

 The oldest written records of the Finnic languages spoken in Estonia date back to the 13th century, while the first book written in Estonian was published in 1525.
 Over the years the development of the language was influenced by German, Swedish/Danish and Russian.

 Estonian became the state language after the Estonian War of Independence in 1919, but during Soviet occupation after the Second World War, Russian became co-official.
 Following the dissolution of the Soviet Union in 1991, Estonian was designated once again as the only official language in the newly independent Republic of Estonia.

 Estonian is the official language of Estonia.
 It is also one of the official languages of the European Union.

 How many people speak Estonian as their first language?